Overview

 Course fee: €250 (includes accommodation and meals).

+The goal of the OPSFA Summer School (OPSF-S11) is to equip participants with foundational knowledge, modern methods, and practical tools in the field of orthogonal polynomials and special functions, as well as their diverse applications.
 The 2026 edition continues the tradition of the OPSFA Summer School series.
 While classical aspects of orthogonal polynomials and special functions will be covered, the program also includes more advanced and contemporary topics.
 These include asymptotic methods for orthogonal polynomials, Padé approximants, connections between orthogonal polynomials and areas such as sparse interpolation, exponential analysis, Gaussian integration, random tilings, multivariate orthogonal polynomials, and diagrammatic and harmonic analysis techniques.